Pumi

 Are Pumik good family dogs?

 Yes, Pumik are good family dogs.
-They’re an incredibly loyal breed which makes them excellent family dogs—they love spending time with their family, and they’re known for building strong bonds.
-They’re good with children, in particular, if the dog and the kids have grown up together, and similarly, they’re good with other dogs and cats, if the right socialization and training have taken place.
+They’re an incredibly loyal breed, which makes them excellent family dogs—they love spending time with their family, and they’re known for building strong bonds.
+They’re good with children, especially if the dog and the kids have grown up together.
+Similarly, they’re good with other dogs and cats if they’re adequately socialized and trained.

 Do Pumik bark a lot?

 Yes, Pumik do bark a lot.
-This is one of the Pumi breed’s most well-known characteristics.
+Barking is one of the Pumi breed’s most well-known characteristics.
 Instinctually, they are always on the lookout and will be very vocal in alerting their pet parents.
-However, excessive barking can be curbed with proper training.
+However, you can curb excessive barking with proper training.

 Are Pumik aggressive?